Multiple Zone

 exclusively applicable to autoclaves of high aspect ratio, high

 volume or both high volume and high aspect ratio.
-An autoclave of
+An autoclave

-length and in a typical installation may be about 35 meters in
+meters in length and in a typical installation may be about 35

-500 cubic meters and in a typical installation more than 750 cubic
+often more than 500 cubic meters and in a typical installation

-meters.
-The aspect ratio of the load space within the autoclave
+more than 750 cubic meters.
+The aspect ratio of the load space

-(length to diameter or maximum transverse dimension) may be more
+within the autoclave (length to diameter or maximum transverse

-than three, usually more than 5 and in a typical installation
+dimension) may be more than three, usually more than 5 and in a

-about 7.
+typical installation about 7.

 [0057] The problems that arise when a component such as a panel